kevgo/conc/README.md

 ### customize the output

-When running linters or compilers, you are often only interested in knowing whether everything succeeded, and only want to know specifics about things that failed.
-The `--show` flag allows customizing the output this way:
+When running linters, tests, or compilers, you're often only interested in the overall success signal and the details of what failed.
+The `--show` flag lets you control how much output _conc_ emits:

-- `--show=all` (default) displays all output, once the respective task finishes
+- `--show=all` (default) prints the output of every task once it finishes
-- `--show=failed` displays only the output of tasks that failed
+- `--show=failed` prints output only for tasks that exit with a non-zero status

-Flags for _conc_ must come before any commands to execute:
+Flags for conc must appear before any commands to execute:

 ```bash
 conc --show=failed \